 This “no central point of failure” aspect is one of the primary reasons that blockchain technology was leveraged by our platform.
 It uses the Bitcoin blockchain as the decentralized immutable ledger to store and timestamp the fingerprints of the credentials upon their issuing.
 Since no one will be able to tamper with the fingerprints it is easy to take a fingerprint of the digital document in the future and compare it to the one stored in the blockchain.
 (The process is much more efficient than comparing a single credential at a time but that is beyond the scope of this article.)

-- The design philosophy of Bitcoin is more conservative.
+The design philosophy of Bitcoin is more conservative.
 It tries to make non-disruptive upgrades that can take literally years to ensure extensive testing was conducted.
-In contrast Ethereum’s philosophy is quick progress through experimentation to improve and evolve rapidly.
-For our purposes stability and robustness of the platform is of paramount importance to secure the credentials’ fingerprints.
+In contrast, Ethereum’s philosophy is quick progress through experimentation to improve and evolve rapidly.
+For our purposes, the stability and robustness of the platform are of paramount importance to secure the credentials’ fingerprints.

 Also note, that we can easily anchor on Ethereum (and other blockchains) without any significant changes since we use Chainpoint for anchoring, which is blockchain agnostic.
 This will anchor the data similarly to Bitcoin (does not make use of smart contracts) but there is no real incentive to include it yet.